Shaul Ladany: Hall of fame and awards

 In 2007, Ladany was awarded the Pierre de Coubertin Medal for outstanding service to the Olympic Movement.
 He was cited as a special person with "unusual outstanding sports achievements during a span covering over four decades."

 Ladany said he would set up a 10,000₪ Olympic race-walking fund, and offer 1,000₪ to any Israeli who can complete the 50-kilometer race in less than five hours.

 In 2008, the Israeli Industrial Engineering Association awarded Ladany with its Life Achievement award.
 He was inducted into the International Jewish Sports Hall of Fame in 2012.

+In 2023 the Jupiter Trojan asteroid with the temporary designation 2001 UV209 was named (247341) Shaulladany.